 Ongoing Responsibilities of Trustees

-Trustees have a fiduciary duty to manage the trust assets prudently.
+After the settlor’s death, trustees have a continuing fiduciary duty to manage the trust assets prudently.
 Their responsibilities include:

-- Maintaining accurate records of all trust transactions.
+- Maintaining accurate records of all trust transactions and decisions.

-- Filing tax returns and paying any taxes due on behalf of the trust.
+- Filing annual trust tax returns (SA900) with HMRC and paying any taxes due.

-For more detailed information on how trusts work in the UK, you can visit our guide on trust administration.
+For more detailed information on how trusts work in the UK, you can visit our guide on how trusts work to protect your family’s future.

 Periodic Reporting to Beneficiaries

-Effective communication helps build trust between trustees and beneficiaries, reducing the likelihood of disputes.
-Trustees should be transparent and provide clear, concise information.
+Effective communication helps build confidence between trustees and beneficiaries, reducing the likelihood of disputes.
+Trustees should be transparent where appropriate and provide clear, concise information.
+Many settlors also leave a letter of wishes — a non-binding document that explains the settlor’s intentions and hopes for how the trust should be administered.
+This can be invaluable in guiding trustees after the settlor’s death.

 Conflict Resolution Among Beneficiaries

-Conflicts can arise among beneficiaries due to differing interpretations of the trust deed or disagreements over distributions.
-Trustees must act impartially and make decisions that are in the best interests of the beneficiaries as a whole.
+Conflicts can arise among beneficiaries due to differing interpretations of the trust deed, disagreements over distributions, or simply family tensions.
+Trustees must act impartially and make decisions that are in the best interests of the beneficiaries as a whole — not just the most vocal one.

 Trusts vs. Other Estate Planning Tools

 Trusts are a vital component of estate planning, but how do they compare to other tools like wills?
-When considering how to manage and distribute your assets after you pass away, understanding the differences between these tools is crucial.
+Understanding the differences is essential for making informed decisions about protecting your family and your assets.

 Comparing Trusts and Wills

-A will is a legal document that outlines how you want your assets to be distributed after your death.
-In contrast, a trust is a legal arrangement where a trustee holds and manages assets on behalf of beneficiaries.
-While both are used in estate planning, they serve different purposes and offer different benefits.
+A will is a legal document that outlines how you want your probate estate to be distributed after your death.
+A trust is a legal arrangement where trustees hold and manage assets for the benefit of beneficiaries — potentially for up to 125 years.

 Advantages of a Trust Over a Will